SKGleba/psp2fwtool/README.md

 # psp2fwtool
 Firmware manager for Playstation Vita/TV

-## Usage
+## Firmware image
-### Firmware image
+"Firmware Image" is a container for EMMC partition images, device firmware updates as well as the enso exploit.
-"Firmware Image" is a container for EMMC partition images as well as the enso exploit.
+### NPUP

-### Creating a firmware image
+"NPUP" is a PUP-compliant package containing the Firmware Image, a standalone Firmware Image installer (psp2swu.self) as well as additional partition patches.

-0. Boot up your linux environment, make sure that you have gzip.
+### Creating a firmware image (Windows + WSL)
-1. Clone this repository to your local computer and 'make fwtool' in 'psp2fwtool/create/'.
+0. Make sure that you have gzip installed in your WSL setup.
-2. Copy partition images to the /create/ directory with name '[partition name].bin'.
+1. Clone this repository to your local computer and run '. build_all.sh' in WSL.
- - enso should be called 'fat.bin' or 'e2x.bin' depending on the enso version you are using.
+2. Copy all update components the the /create/ directory in a proper format.
-3. Run '. fwtool [path] -target [type]', the tool will create a firmware image in [path].
+ - enso as enso.bin
- - [type] is device target id in decimal:
+ - [partition] as [partition].img
-   - 0-5: internal, devtool, testkit, retail, QA, all
+ - decrypted [device] update as [device]-XX.bin, encrypted as [device]-XX.pkg
-   - 6: all targets but without SNVS/MBR update (used for "soft" images).
+3. Run the 'mkcfw_wingui.ps1' powershell script in the /create/ directory
-4. Run '. fwtool [path] -info' and make sure that everything is as expected.
+4. Select all update components, set Firmware Image info and hit "CREATE"

 ### Installing the firmware image
 0. Make sure that you have 'Unsafe homebrew' enabled and no game card inserted.
-1. Put the firmware image in 'ux0:data/fwtool/fwimage.bin'.
+1. Put the firmware image in 'ux0:data/fwtool/' as 'psp2cfw'.
 2. The installer can update partitions with files found in 'ux0:data/fwtool/[part]-patch/'.
  - supported [part]itions are: os0, vs0, ur0; ex: 'os0-patch/'.
  - the installer will copy contents of the /[part]-patch/ after flashing the fwimage.